-This document provides the updated Dissemination & Communication Plan of SCARABEUS at M18 of the project.
-To this end, the document is structured in a number of Sections.
+This document provides the final version of the Dissemination & Communication Plan of SCARABEUS.
+The document is comprised of seven Sections.

-Sections 1 to 3 introduces the objectives of the project, to which dissemination and communications activities are inherently linked, and the scope of this deliverable report.
+Sections 1 to 3 introduce the objectives of the project, to which dissemination and communications activities are inherently linked, and the scope of this deliverable report.
 Also, for the sake of clarity, precise definitions of the terms Dissemination, Communication and Exploitation are provided, as defined in the documents issued by the European Commission.
 Section 4 complements the foregoing information with the Contractual Obligations of the partners set forth in the Grant Agreement.
 Additional references to this information are given in Section 5.